Insights

 The next leap in digital health will not come from new sensors.
 It will come from smarter ways to connect and interpret the signals we already have.

 The global wearable technology industry is projected to reach more than 186 billion USD by 2030, growing at over 13 percent each year.
-The opportunity is massive, but the technical complexity creates an integration bottleneck that kills speed-to-market for most teams.
+The opportunity is massive, but the technical complexity creates a wearable integration bottleneck that kills speed-to-market for most teams.

 What's missing is the bridge between data and meaning.
 Building that bridge will define the next generation of health products.